timelygator/TimelyGator/docs/sprint/Sprint1.md

 TO get a better understanding of the user stories, their status, and people contributing to them,

 1. [@PulkitGarg777](https://github.com/PulkitGarg777) # Frontend
-    - Landing page with feature list
+    - Created landing page with feature list
-    - Dashboard with time tracking and goal setting
+    - Added dashboard with time tracking and goal setting
-    - Daily, weekly, and monthly view for tracking time
+    - Displaying daily, weekly, and monthly view for tracking time
-    - Browser insights and tracking data
+    - Added browser insights and tracking data

 2. [@YashDVerma](https://github.com/YashDVerma) # Frontend
-    - Profile page with user information
+    - Set up a profile page with user information
-    - Theme toggle for light and dark mode
+    - Implemented theme toggle for light and dark mode
-    - Settings page for customizing the application
+    - Created settings page for customizing the application

 3. [@shreyansh-nayak-ufl](https://github.com/shreyansh-nayak-ufl) # Backend
     - Initialized the project and added Cobra CLI support